Push for stand-alone airline aid bill intensifies after talks collapse for broader coronavirus relief

 A committee aide said Wicker, who chairs the Senate Transportation Committee, is “working with his colleague to see if there is a path forward.”

-The aide said that Wicker remains committed to extending the payroll support program whether through his bill or another vehicle.”
+The aide said that Wicker remains committed to extending the payroll support program whether through his bill or another vehicle.

 A similar bill, co-sponsored by Rep. David Joyce (R-Ohio) and Del.
 Stacey Plaskett (D-Virgin Islands), also sought to extend the payroll support program through March.